-This means that British Overseas Territories will each (assuming that the Bill is enacted into law) be required to introduce a register in a similar form to the Persons with Significant Control Register that is already in operation for companies and LLPs incorporated in the UK (please see our PSC article here).
+This means that British Overseas Territories will each (assuming that the Bill is enacted into law) be required to introduce a register in a similar form to the Persons with Significant Control Register that is already in operation for companies and LLPs incorporated in the UK.
 Significantly, these registers will be accessible by the public.

 These British Overseas Territories have already adopted the Common Reporting Standard/Automatic Exchange of Information regime relating to tax compliance and have developed systems to record beneficial ownership information for use by law enforcement agencies.
 To date, the Overseas Territories have resisted calls for public disclosure of beneficial ownership information on the basis that the existing arrangements facilitate effective exchange of tax information and contain safeguards to prevent the use of companies for money laundering and other criminal purposes.

 Which jurisdictions will be affected?

 The measure impacts on British Overseas Territories, notably Bermuda, the British Virgin Islands, the Cayman Islands and the Turks & Caicos Islands.